Presentation keep title hopes alive; Caps stun Shiva Boys, Speyside and Signal Hill relegated

 Signal Hill and Fatima played to a 2-2 draw in Tobago while Speyside were trounced 6-1 at Bourg Mulatresse.

-Signal Hill have a game remaining against Trinity College Moka but are now four points behind 12th place St Benedict’s College and safety.
-Benedict’s drew 1-1 with mid-table outfit, Trinity College East, today at the Mannie Ramjohn Stadium.
+Signal Hill have a game remaining against Trinity College Moka but are now four points behind 12th-placed St Benedict’s College and safety.
+Benedict’s drew 1-1 with mid-table outfit Trinity College East today at the Mannie Ramjohn Stadium.

 Moka, who have eight points, are five points shy of Benedict’s but can make up ground—in theory at least—with three outstanding matches next week against St Augustine Secondary, Signal Hill and Naparima respectively.

-Of course, the formula at the foot of the table can swing drastically if Fatima’s protest over Shiva Boys Hindu College’s use of midfielder Kierron Mason in September is successful.
+Of course, the situation at the foot of the table can be drastically modified if Fatima’s protest over Shiva Boys Hindu College’s use of midfielder Kierron Mason in September is successful.

 Assistant St Augustine coach Sean Bateau hopes that his team, which is just four points away from the drop zone, can make sure of their survival on Monday when they host Trinity College Moka.